Is It Worthwhile To Seek A Formal Asperger's Syndrome Diagnosis If You Think You Have It?

 A concise, handy explanation about your behavior and needs you can give to people

-If you're talking to someone and you say something that turns out to be too blunt, you could go, "Sorry about that, I have Asperger's Syndrome, and something it leads to me be overly direct."
-If you're on a team at work and a new project manager comes on board, you could tell them, "I have Asperger's, and one side of that is that I need any instructions you give me to be very clear and straightforward."
+If you're talking to someone and you say something that turns out to be too blunt, you could go, "Sorry about that, I have Asperger's Syndrome, and sometimes it leads to me be overly direct."
+If you're on a team at work and a new project manager comes on board, you could tell them, "I have Asperger's, and one part of that is that I need any instructions you give me to be very clear and straightforward."

-That's not to say it's always the best move to tell everyone you have Asperger's as soon as you meet them, or at all, but in the situations where telling them is appropriate it's a simple way to sum up your issues and tendencies.
+That's not to say it's always the best move to inform everyone you have Asperger's as soon as you meet them, or at all, but in the situations where telling them is appropriate it's a simple way to sum up your issues and tendencies.

 Ruling out other diagnoses

 Asperger's is a developmental difference, not a mental health illness, behavioral problem, or an intellectual or learning deficit.
-However, its effects can appear in ways that look like those issues, which can lead to misdiagnoses.
+However, its effects can appear in ways that look like those conditions, which can lead to misdiagnoses.
 Someone with Asperger's may have trouble in school and mistakenly be pegged as having ADHD, or have difficulty regulating their moods and be falsely labelled as having Bipolar Disorder.
 A proper Asperger's diagnosis can clear up what the real underlying issues are.